Carlolis/car-sharing-back/README.md

 ### Configuration

-1. **EdgeDB Configuration:**
+1. **GelDB Configuration:**

-   Ensure that EdgeDB is running and properly configured.
-You can start EdgeDB with:
+   Ensure that GelDB is running and properly configured.
+You can start GelDB with:

    ```sh
    edgedb server start
    ```

-   Create a new EdgeDB project:
+   Create a new GelDB project:

    ```sh
    edgedb project init